 Last but not least, remember that using an Articulating Boom Lift is safer than using a Telescopic Boom Lift on the slope.

 A boom lift safety training course can make a world of difference.
 By receiving boom lift safety training, you can learn how to properly operate a boom lift on slopes, lower your risk of boom lift accidents, and more.
-NISHIO also offers training courses for more safe operation to your operators.
+NISHIO also offers training lessons for safe operation to your operators.
 If you have any questions, do not hesitate to contact us!